PeterP22/LeetCode/README.md

 # LeetCode
-All my personal structured solutions to various leetcode problems in java
+All my personal structured solutions to various leetcode and hackerrank problems in java